llefranc/42_ft_containers/README.md

 Ft_containers is a project of the mandatory part of the cursus.
 It's only made in C++ and was about recoding some containers from the STL.
 In order to suceed, a good comprehension of how templates, iterators, containers and algorithms work was necessary.
+Here are the specificities of the five containers:

-- Vector : a dynamic array.
+- Vector: a dynamic array.
-- List : a circular linked list (with a neutral node linking beginning and end of the list).
+- List: a circular linked list (with a neutral node linking beginning and end of the list).
-- Stack : a container adaptator (LIFO, last in first out).
+- Stack: a container adaptator (LIFO, last in first out).
-- Queue : a container adaptator (FIFO, first in first out).
+- Queue: a container adaptator (FIFO, first in first out).
-- Map : a sorted container using an AVL binary tree to store the datas.
+- Map: a sorted container using an AVL binary tree to store the datas.

 - Here is the [subject][1]